ElektroStudios/Escape-Key-Process-Killer/README.md

 This is a simple command-line application that waits on background until you press the ESCAPE key on your keyboard to terminate the specified process.

+This is an old project, with ugly source-code, and probably I will not rewrite it using good and modern habbits.

 ## 🖼️ Demo

 [![See Recorded Video](Images/video.pg)](Video/EscKeyProcKill.avi)